throughout the Scituate, Quincy, & Braintree, MA regions

-Montillo Dental Associates proudly offers its patients cutting-edge options in dental treatment.
+Montillo Dental Associates proudly offers its patients cutting-edge options in dental crown treatment.
 CEREC is the latest treatment in modern dentistry; it provides patients with a crown in only two-three hours.
-Dr. Gerry Montillo and his team perform this impressive new service for patients regularly and would love to work with you.
+Dr. Gerry Montillo and his team perform this impressive new service for patients throughout the Scituate, Quincy, and Braintree, MA regions.

 Dental work has a longstanding reputation for being invasive, uncomfortable, and time consuming.
-Getting a crown typically requires multiple visits involving impressions, temporaries, and adjustments and readjustments of a crown to get it to fit correctly.
-With CEREC, however, you can be in-and-out of the dentist’s office in two-three hours with a perfectly fitting, naturally looking crown.
+Getting a dental crown typically requires multiple visits to a family dentist involving impressions, temporaries, and adjustments and readjustments of a crown to get it to fit correctly.
+With CEREC, however, you can be in-and-out of the dentist’s office in two-three hours with a perfectly fitting, natural looking crown.

 CEREC requires no temporaries and no follow-up visits.
 Not only is it quick and efficient, it is less invasive and more durable than traditional dental crown methods.
 This technique uses digital imaging, which provides an exact fit without the mess and the hassle.
 And not only do CEREC crowns look better and more natural than traditional crowns, they are also free of metal, which means all anyone sees is natural tooth color.